Flying satellites in space might seem like a real stretch

 The CubeSat is a pico-satellite design from Bob Twiggs

-Systems's Development Laboratory and developed in
+Systems's Development Laboratory.
+It was developed

-collaboration with Cal Poly State University at San
+in collaboration with Cal Poly State University at San

 cheaply built, easily adapted for different missions,